robotNoir/robotNoir.github.io/_posts/2018-02-19-latex-for-chemistry-getting-started.md

 date: '2018-02-18 20:00 +1100'
 comments: true
 published: true
-title: 'LaTeX for Chemistry: Getting Started'
+title: 'LaTeX for Chemistry #1 - Getting Started'
 tags:
   - LaTeX
 description: A beginners guide to writing a synthetic chemistry report or thesis in LaTeX.